-Located in the Lamanda Park district of East Pasadena, the Warners Egyptian Theatre opened May 6, 1925 with Wanda Hawley in “Stop Flirting” on the screen plus acts of vaudeville on the stage.
+Located in the Lamanda Park – East district, to the east of Pasadena.
+The Warners Egyptian Theatre opened May 6, 1925 with Wanda Hawley in “Stop Flirting” on the screen plus acts of vaudeville on the stage.
 It was built for and operated by Henry Warner.
 Theatre operator Henry Warner was not related to the famed Warner Bros.
 The theatre opened with an Egyptian style theme, which is retained today.
 Seating was provided all on one level, with no balcony.

 Later renamed Uptown Theatre on September 15, 1936.
 It was closed in the early-1980’s.
 The lobby area was converted into retail use as an antique furniture store, with the auditorium used for storage.

 In the early-2000’s, the building was leased by a new operator, who planned to restore and re-open it as the Oasis Theatre.
 Repairs and redecoration work was carried out and some new seating was being fitted when the project came to an abrupt end, due to disputes which occured between the lessee and the building’s owners.